Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

-because the distribution of posterior means induced by group $W$'s signal is a mean-preserving spread of the distribution of posterior means induced by group $B$'s signal -- or, equivalently, because group $W$'s productivity signal is Blackwell more informative than that of group $B$.\footnote{This argument is not the product of Aigner and Cain's (1977) model with a risk-averse employer, but rather a simpler illustration of how non-linearity in the wage schedule -- of unmodeled origin -- can yield group level statistical discrimination.}
+\cite{aignercain1977} show that group-level discrimination arises if wages offered by employers are a non-linear function of their posterior mean belief about the worker's productivity (perhaps due to the employer being risk-averse).
+Suppose for instance that $w:\mathbb{R}\rightarrow\mathbb{R}$ is an increasing and convex wage function, and suppose $\sigma^2_{\epsilon A}>\sigma^2_{\epsilon B}$.
+Then, using Jensen's inequality, we have $\mathbb{E}\left[w\left(\mathbb{E}\left(p|\theta,A\right)\right)|\sigma^2_{\epsilon A}\right]<\mathbb{E}\left[w\left(\mathbb{E}\left(p|\theta,B\right)\right)|\sigma^2_{\epsilon B}\right]$, because the distribution of posterior means induced by group $B$'s signal is a mean-preserving spread of the distribution of posterior means induced by group $A$'s signal.\footnote{This argument is not the product of \cite{aignercain1977} model with a risk-averse employer, but rather a simpler illustration of how non-linearity in the wage schedule -- of unmodeled origin -- can yield group level statistical discrimination.} In this case, the group with the more informative signaling technology -- in the sense of Blackwell's garbling order --- receives higher wages on average.